Our BlogWhy DC Fast Chargers Are Critical for India’s Highway EV Push

 Why DC Fast Chargers Are Critical for India’s Highway EV Push

 EV highway charging in India is rapidly becoming a priority as more drivers demand the ability to travel long distances without extended stops.
-Although the country’s charging network has grown fivefold since 2021, gaps persist, especially on intercity routes.
+Although the charging infrastructure in India has grown fivefold since 2021, gaps persist, especially on intercity routes.

 This blog analyzes why DC fast chargers are now essential for India’s highway electrification, reviews current infrastructure and policies, and outlines what’s needed by 2030.
 It offers data-driven insights for EV stakeholders, infrastructure planners, and mobility professionals.